charles-ison/sv_project_3/README.md

 * To run part 3.c. use the 'h' button (extracts all singularities and separatrices from the vector field on top of a streamline visualization)

 ### Singularity Key
+* Red is a source
+* Green is a sink
+* Blue is a saddle
+* &&& is a center
+* &&& is a focus

 ### Question Answers